thoth-station/thoth-station.github.io/_j/error_logs.md

 title: Resolution was terminated based on errors encountered see logs for more info
 ---

 An error occurred during the resolution process.
-Most probably, no resutls would be produced in such cases.
+Most probably, no results would be produced in such cases.

 ## Issue description